Shettima To NEDC Management: Posterity’ll Judge You Fairly For Investing In Education, Green Technology

 According to him, NEDC has commenced the process of reviving teacher training/education in the region and has established a unit within the commission to handle training and capacity building across the educational ecosystem.

-“As of today, we have already established the mega schools in the North-east – one per senatorial district.
-We have also established 18 ICT training centres; we have built halls, laboratories and other facilities across the North-east.”
+“As of today, we have already established the mega schools in the northeast – one per senatorial district.
+We have also established 18 ICT training centres; we have built halls, laboratories and other facilities across the northeast,” he added.

-The highpoint of the meeting was the presentation of the VR headsets to the vice-president by the NEDC MD and the Senior Special Assistant to the President on Regional Development Programmes (Office of the Vice-President), Dr Mariam Masha.
+The Highlight of the meeting was the presentation of the VR headsets to the Vice President by the NEDC MD and the Senior Special Assistant to the President on Regional Development Programmes (Office of the Vice President), D.r Mariam Masha.